wp-slimstat/wp-slimstat/readme.txt

 5. Access your stats from within WordPress for iOS

 == Changelog ==

+= 3.4.1 =
+* [New] Report to visualize top Outbound Links and Downloads (thank you, [bobinoz](http://wordpress.org/support/topic/tracking-outbound-links-1))
+* [New] Purge data by user agent (thank you, [GermanKiwi](http://wordpress.org/support/topic/purge-data-based-on-user-agent))
+* [New] Import/Export all your settings in a text file.
+Go to Settings > Maintenance and give it a try! (thank you, [Mike](http://wordpress.org/support/topic/feature-request-save-out-settings))
+* [Update] Cosmetic updates to the interface
+* [Update] Right Now Extended is now set to 'No' by default
+* [Fix] Filters were not being reset if API was invoked more than once on the same page (thank you, [PV-Patrick](http://wordpress.org/support/topic/api-calls-in-the_loop))
+* [Fix] Compatibility issues with User Overview (thank you, Thorsten)
+* [Fix] Bug affecting the data recorded when URLs were using non-ASCII characters (thank you, [dimitrios1988](http://wordpress.org/support/topic/stats-now-showing-in-non-ascii-characters))
+* [Fix] Compatibility issues with Export to Excel
+* [Fix] Bug related to the new HTTP POST-based Filtering system
+* [Fix] Issue with French localization encoding (thank you [whoaloic](http://wordpress.org/support/topic/foreign-language-encoding-issue))
+* [Fix] Elaborated on how to use multiple filters with the API (thank you, [Statistiker](http://wordpress.org/support/topic/filter-most-popular-posts))

 = 3.4 =
 * [Note] We can't believe we're already crossing the 600,000 downloads mark!
 To celebrate this accomplishment, we're working on a brand new website!
 Stay tuned.